 Pros and Cons of a Dental Bridge

 One common alternative for people who have just one or more missing teeth is a dental bridge, which is often a faster, less expensive method.
+A traditional bridge uses crowns on abutment teeth to support the false tooth, relying on the health of the supporting teeth.
+Permanent bridges are a durable option for tooth replacement.
+Dental bridges do not require bone grafting, making them suitable for patients with bone loss.
 These are the biggest advantages and disadvantages of choosing a dental bridge.

 Pros: